Biden encourages cash vaccine incentives in US | DW | 30.07.2021

 Health services in the states of Ohio, New Mexico and Colorado have tried out similar ideas.

-The US President said authorities can use leftover funds from his $1.9 trillion coronavirus rescue package for paying out the cash.
+The president said authorities can use leftover funds from the $1.9 trillion coronavirus rescue package to pay out the cash.

 "We have to stick to mandates or vaccine passes."

-Another main thrust of the latest plans is to introduce new testing, maskingand distancing rules for federal workers who do not vaccinate.
+Another main thrust of the latest plans is to introduce new testing, masking and distancing rules for 4 million federal workers and onsite contractors who do not vaccinate.

-Biden will make life more complicated for any of the 4 million federal workers and onsite contractors who do not vaccinate.

-Federal employees who have not been vaccinated will have to wear masks, get tested once a week, be socially distanced and restricted from travelling.
+Federal employees who have not been vaccinated will have to wear face masks, get tested once a week, be physically distanced and will be restricted from traveling.

 The White House is asking the Pentagon to consider making the vaccine mandatory for members of the US military, who are also federal workers.
-But military chiefs said this will only happen when the Food and Drug Administration give vaccines their final all-clear.
+But military chiefs said that, while the vaccines are widely recognized as safe and effective, this will only happen when the Food and Drug Administration give vaccines their final all-clear.

-With around 60% of US citizens fully vaccinated so far, Biden has started to set new vaccination goals for the coming weeks and months looking to another hard winter.
+With around 60% of US citizens fully vaccinated so far, Biden has started to set new vaccination goals for the coming weeks and months, looking ahead to another hard winter.

 Lawrence Gostin, a global health law professor at Georgetown University Law, believes the hassle associated with these new restrictions at work will push many to take the jabs.

-But there is opposition to mandatory testing among unions and even the Federal Law Enforcement Officers Association (FLEOA), which represents 30,000 federal officers and agents.
+But there has been opposition to mandatory testing among unions and even the Federal Law Enforcement Officers Association (FLEOA), which represents 30,000 federal officers and agents.

-"Forcing people to undertake a medical procedure is not the American way and is a clear civil rights violation no matter how proponents may seek to justify it,'' FLEOA president Larry Cosme told Associated Press.
+"Forcing people to undertake a medical procedure is not the American way and is a clear civil rights violation no matter how proponents may seek to justify it,'' FLEOA President Larry Cosme told AP.

 jc/msh (AP, AFP)